larkin1/Brian-V2/README.md

  - ~~ChatGPT chat (BrAIn)~~
  - Text to Shakespeare
 ### General:
+ - JSON file for all the stuff that is currently kept in .txt files.
  - ~~Back-and-forth chatting. (eg the bot asks "are you sure you want to procede?")~~
  - ~~Put it on a server~~
  - Subscription tiers